There are two Cremation Certificates:

 - regulation 17 of the Cremation Regulations also provides for the confirmatory medical certificate (form Cremation 5) to be completed by a fully registered medical practitioner of at least 5 years' standing.
 This means a registered medical practitioner who has been fully registered under the Medical Act 1983 for at least 5 years and who has held a licence to practise for at least 5 years within the meaning of the Medical Act 1983 (see more details in notes below)

-- At least five years standing, as interpreted by the GMC and Home Office,
+- At least five years standing, as interpreted by the GMC and Home Office, means as follows:

 - a) For UK graduates, five year post qualification registration with GMC including pre registration year.